Antonio Boggia: Biography

 In the second fake document, the hardware/ironware owner, Pietro Meazza, entrusted Boggia with selling his little shop and cellar on Stretta Bagnera.
 His whereabouts were also unknown at the time.
 An inspection of the cellar brought a disturbing surprise in that they found under the floor the two bodies of the missing persons, and a third, unexpected body.
 After much research, they discovered it was the body of Giuseppe Marchesotti, a bulk seller of corn grain.
 During the trial, he confessed to the 4 murders and pleaded insanity throughout.
 He was found guilty and sentenced to death by hanging.

 Current photo of Via Bagnera in Milan where Antonio Boggia lived and where he died.

 His execution was carried out on 8 April 1862, not far from the bastions between Porta Ludovica and Porta Vigentina.
 It was the last death sentence given to a civilian in Milan until the Second World War.
 In fact, the death penalty was abolished in 1890 by the Zanardelli Code.
 Boggia's body was decapitated and his body was buried in the cemetery of Gentilino, close to the bastion of Porta Ludovica while his head was put on display in the anatomy lab of the Ospedale Maggiore, by request of Dr Pietro Labus and later given to the Father of Criminology, Cesare Lombroso, who, with great clamour, published confirmation on his theories of those 'born delinquent'.

 His head was then taken in 1949 to the main cemetery of Milan (Cimitero Maggiore).
 This was due to the downsizing of parts of the hospital in which it was housed and all human remains were buried in the cemetery together.
 In October 2009 a large metal cleaver was discovered in a collectors market, complete with a box labelled 'Ospedale Maggiore', and a note affixed to the handle "dal Antonio Boggia" The cleaver is still on display now at the Museo di Arte Criminologica di Olevano di Lomellina.

-Legend has it in Milan that the ghost of the killer still roams the streets close to Via Bagnera, he would appear in an icy gust of wind and envelop people.
+It is said that the ghost of the Antonio Boggia still roams the streets close to Via Bagnera, where he appears in an icy gust of wind to envelop people.